-On the other side of the equation, most of the old houseboats were not connected to sewer lines, which almost everyone agreed had become necessary.
+On the other side of the equation, most of the old houseboats were not connected to sewer lines, which almost everyone agreed had become necessary as the population grew.
 Walking around the area at low tide in the 1960’s and 1970’s often meant encountering a wall of nasty odors that would repel all but the most hardy travelers.
-It got so bad that when the wind blew in from across the Bay you’d wince inside your car driving by northern Sausalito on Highway 101, and accelerate to get out of the bad smell faster!
+It got so bad that when the wind blew in from across the Bay at low tide you’d wince inside your car driving by northern Sausalito on Highway 101, and accelerate to get out of the bad smell faster!

 Fortunately some of the most impassioned and creative members of the original community remain active in Sausalito today, and have worked to preserve the remaining artifacts of our maritime history.
 In September of 2013 they successfully saved the paddlewheel and smokestack of the Ferry Charles Van Damme from destruction, and they’re working to restore and display them, originally aiming for the boat’s 100th anniversary in 2016.

-Some new “anchor outs” have returned to the Bay off Sausalito since the original “Houseboat Wars” ended, and with them some conflicts with the Coast Guard, Sheriff, Sausalito Police and the Health Department have returned as well.
+Some new “anchor outs” have returned to the Bay off Sausalito since the original “Houseboat Wars” ended, and with them some reports of violence on the Bay and conflicts with the Coast Guard, Sheriff, Sausalito Police and the Health Department.